 If you’re a bass angler, learning how to properly hold a bass is key.
 Most anglers practice catch and release, and the proper handling of a caught bass will determine how well the bass does after you release it.

-In short, when lifting a bass out of the water placing the thumb inside the lower jaw and lifting the bass vertically is the best option.
-Adding support to the bottom of the bass with your other hand also helps when dealing with larger bass.
+In short, when lifting a bass out of the water, the best option is to place your thumb inside the lower jaw and lift the bass vertically.
+Adding support to the bottom of the bass with your other hand helps when dealing with larger bass.

 Landing A Bass Properly

 Ideally, if you have a landing net, you can get the bass situated in the net at first.
 This will allow it to calm down a bit before you reach for it.

 Once you’re ready to reach for a bass make sure you know where the hooks are.
 This is especially important if you’re using a lure with treble hooks.
 A treble hook could easily find its way into your hand.
 Being hooked to a flopping bass by a treble hook is definitely not recommended.

 If you notice that there are treble hooks in the lower jaw area I recommend you use a tool.
 Try something like a needle-nose pliers or a fish grips.

 You can use the pliers to try to remove the treble hook before you try and grab the bass by the lower jaw.